MooersLab/pymolsnips/README.md

 This variant might be appropriate for beginners.
 You need to install <em>Gnu Emacs</em> version 26.3 first.
 The [documentation](https://prelude.emacsredux.com/en/latest/modules/python/) is on-line.
-The github page is found [here](https://github.com/bbatsov/prelude).
+The GitHub page is found [here](https://github.com/bbatsov/prelude).

 <h2><em>Doom Emacs</em></h2>

 <em>Doom Emacs</em> appears to provide more advanced features than <em>Prelude Emacs</em>.
 It may be useful to study to learn about packages or features to add to a basic <em>Gnu Emacs</em> configuration.
-I learned about moving much of the code in the init.el file to code blocks in a config.org file, which can be rendered on GitHib like a markdown file.
+I learned about moving much of the code in the init.el file to code blocks in a config.org file, which can be rendered on GitHub like a markdown file.
 The code blocks can be flanked by explanatory text, hyperlinks, tables, and figures.
 The is a great way to document and share one's <em>Emacs</em> configuration.